jeffplourde/openice/_devdocs/build.md

 layout: docs
 title: Building OpenICE from Source
 title-sm: Build from Source
 description: Self explanatory.
 Helpful information for building the OpenICE project from source.
+These instructions are aimed at experienced software developers looking to work with the source code of the OpenICE project.
 ---

 These instructions are aimed at experienced software developers looking to work with the source code of the OpenICE project.
 Please post on our [community support page](http://community.openice.info) for additional help, clarification or reporting bugs.